uGcinikhaya/alx-low_level_programming/0x14-bit_manipulation/README.md

 How to manipulate bits and use bitwise operators
 A function that converts a binary number to an unsigned int.
 A function that prints the binary representation of a number.
+A function that returns the value of a bit at a given index.